 Use a color for your text that is clearly visible within the artwork.
 Sometimes the background will obscure the letters and become hard to read.
 Also, keep the text pretty big as the artwork will be small.

 Place your text anywhere, but don’t obscure any important objects.
 If so, make it smaller or move the location of it.

 Ask yourself.
 Does this artwork represent the feeling of the playlist?
 It should be an image that you can look at while you hear the music, and feel inspired by.

 If the artwork fits the music.
 Listeners will know what they are getting before they even begin to listen.
-It’s a way of matching expectation with outcome.
+It’s a way of matching expectations with outcomes.